 Miles leads the Mondelez International Global Science Centre at Reading as well as the Global Crop Research programs and the company wide strategies for Open Innovation / Intellectual Property.
 These support billion-dollar brands as diverse as Cadbury, Oreo, Belvita, Milka, Tang and Toblerone.

 Prior to this role, Miles was the Open Innovation Champion at Cadbury with previous experience at Unilever and Unipath - one of the world’s foremost innovators in women’s health consumer diagnostics.

 Miles holds a Bachelor’s degree in Engineering Science from Oxford University, a Master of Science in Instrumentation from Manchester University and a Ph.D. in Medical Physics from University College London.
 He is a Chartered Engineer and Member of The Institution of Engineering and Technology.

 Head of Central Technical Operations, Sainsbury’s Supermarkets Ltd

 Alec Kyriakides is responsible for Sainsbury’s technical management frameworks encompassing Product Safety, Nutrition & Health, Supplier Management, Analytical Integrity, Training and Incident Management.
-He is also responsible for the Sainsbury’s Technical Management Academy.
+He is also responsible for the Sainsbury’s Brand Academy.

-Alec has worked at Sainsbury’s for 24 years prior to which he worked in the manufacturing industry.
-He is a member of several industry and government committees and is a Member of IFST.
+Alec has worked at Sainsbury’s for 27 years prior to which he worked in the manufacturing industry.
+He is a member of several industry and government committees and is a Fellow of IFST.
 He is also the co-author of a variety of technical books on food safety.

 Senior R&D Manager - Ice Cream, Unilever